RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 This section describes possible session operations.
 See [response section](#response) to learn how to work with obtained operation responses.

+Operations can be performed on the following entities:
+* flaws
+* affects
+* trackers

 * #### ```status```
     Most basic operation of the session is retrieving the status.
 You can verify that your session can successfully access the OSIDB using this operation.